Updated August 5, 2023

-Once the ticket-granting server is satisfied with the details entered by the client, the ticket-granting ticket creates a session key KAB for the client to perform the secure communication with X. Ticket Granting Server send it twice to client – first time it sends when combined with X’s id and encrypted with the session key, the second time it sends when combined with client id’s and encrypted with X’s secret key KB.
+Once the ticket-granting server is satisfied with the details entered by the client, the ticket-granting ticket creates a session key KAB for the client to perform the secure communication with X. Ticket Granting Server sends it twice to the client – the first time it sends when combined with X’s id and encrypted with the session key, the second time it sends when combined with client id’s and encrypted with X’s secret key KB.

 Step 3: User Contacts X for Accessing the Server